JaideepGuntupalli/Web-Development-UDY/5-HTML_Forms & Tables/README.md

 -   We can use name attribute through which we can submit details as values of these names.
 -   These are passed as a GET request

+### Checkbox

+-   It can be intialised with input tag.
+-   It can also be started as checked.
+-